On the Security of Key Extraction from Measuring Physical Quantities: Application: Physical Layer Key Extraction with Experimental Security Analysis

-It is not hard to derive a sufficient condition for extracting a secure key by summarizing the above conditions.
-Note that as long as the error rate is not too high, and there is a non-zero entropy left after the phase of information reconciliation, it is always possible to amplify the entropy by collecting more samples before the bit quantization step, thus leaving room for privacy amplification.
-We provide concrete working parameters for our experimental setup in section~\ref{sec:instantiation}.
+Summarizing above, we derive a sufficient condition for extracting a secure key.
+Note that as long as the error rate is not too high, and there is a non-zero entropy left after the phase of information reconciliation, it is always possible to amplify the entropy by collecting more samples before the bit quantization step, and leaves room for privacy amplification.

 \ignore{ \emph{Proof Sketch:} Intuitively, the entropy loss during the reconciliation is no more than $n-k$, where $k$ is the dimension of the codeword, as we introduce $k$ bits randomness, and leaks $n$ bits.
 As long as there are entropy left, the security of the key can be assured by extractor.